-Icons are everywhere, integrated into even the most mundane aspects of life.
-Signs of religious observation, they are intended as honor and respect toward the entities they represent, but their commonness often ends up relegating them to the fringes.
-Ironically, it's often exactly their ubiquity that causes them to fade into the background, lost in the mundaneness of day-to-day existence.
+Icons are everywhere - Madonnas, angels, crosses, etc. are integrated into every aspect of life.
+These signs of religion are intended as reminders for the pious and as honor and respect toward the entities they represent, but their commonness often ends up doing the opposite.
+It's because they are everywhere that they are, to some degree, nowhere - they fade into the background, overlooked, lost in the mundaneness of day-to-day existence.
 It speaks of the complex relationship we have with religion, a duality of prominence and casualness.

 This is my ongoing series exploring the place of religion in society through selected images of religious icons.